zachmccabe/zachmccabe.github.io/postcard.md

 ---
 layout: kaoliang3_article
-title: Postcards to a young NGO Photographer
+title: Postcards from a photographer
 date: 2019/08/28
 description: Notes to my younger self
 cta: What did I miss? <a href="mailto:hello@zachmccabe.com">hello@zachmccabe.com</a>